A Lesson on Elementary Worldly Wisdom As It Relates To Investment Management & Business

-We’ve really made the money out of high quality businesses.
+We’ve really made the money out of high-quality businesses.
 In some cases, we bought the whole business.
 And in some cases, we just bought a big block of stock.
-But when you analyze what happened, the big money’s been made in the high quality businesses.
-And most of the other people who’ve made a lot of money have done so in high quality businesses.
+But when you analyze what happened, the big money’s been made in high-quality businesses.
+And most of the other people who’ve made a lot of money have done so in high-quality businesses.

 Over the long term, it’s hard for a stock to earn a much better return than the business which underlies it earns.
 If the business earns 6% on capital over 40 years and you hold it for that 40 years, you’re not going to make much different than a 6% return—even if you originally buy it at a huge discount.
 Conversely, if a business earns 18% on capital over 20 or 30 years, even if you pay an expensive looking price, you’ll end up with a fine result.

 So the trick is getting into better businesses.
 And that involves all of these advantages of scale that you could consider momentum effects.